junxit/us-congress-bills-109/bill.md

       - **(IV)** by adding at the end the following:
         > - **(iii)**
         >   - **(I)** the Secretary is purchasing the interest as part of the program authorized under section 213(a)(1); or
-        >   - **(II)** after receiving a notice under paragraph (4)(B), the Indian tribe with jurisdiction over the interest is proposing to purchase the interest from an heir that is not a member, and is not eligible to become a member, of that Indian tribe.
+        >   - **(II)** after receiving a notice under paragraph (4)(B), the Indian tribe with jurisdiction over the interest is proposing to purchase the interest from an heir who is not a member, and is not eligible to become a member, of that Indian tribe.

     - **(ii)** in subparagraph (B)—
       - **(I)** by striking “(B)” and all that follows through “such heir” and inserting the following: